Megscode/CV/README.md

-## Your Name
+## Megan Hayes
-I'm a Philosophy graduate come Tea Sommelier come Software Developer who is excited about life and solving problems.
+I'm a Philosophy graduate cum Tea Sommelier cum Software Developer who is excited about life and solving problems.
 After serveral rewarding years working in the charity sector I have decided to take the leap into the tech industry.
 To me, the tech industry offers an innovative, creative and collaborative working environment where I can develop my skills as a software developer.
 The impact of technology can be immense and can make a real difference to so many people worldwide.
 I would love to be a part of a team that adds value to people through technology.

 ## Skills

-I Support and Celebrate Others.
+## I Support and Celebrate Others.

 I beleive that the best teams are full of positive, empowering and empathetic people.
 Who you work with hugely influences your overall wellbeing at work.
 I strive to be a supportive, empowering, and positive team member who celebrates the successes of others and brings people together as a team.

-I Understand and Communicate Complex Ideas.
+## I Understand and Communicate Complex Ideas.

 My dissertation was titled 'Does Consciousness Exist?'
-To comprehend the concept of consciousness I approached the concept from  multiple angles using analytical thinking, diagrams, analagous stories, metaphors, innovative questioning, effective reasoning and examination of empirical evidence.
+To comprehend the concept of consciousness, I approached the concept from  multiple angles using analytical thinking, diagrams, analagous stories, metaphors, innovative questioning, effective reasoning and examination of empirical evidence.
 While I may never truly know if consciousness exists or not, I did learn how to communicate complex ideas logically and clearly.

-I am Proactive
+## I am Proactive and Independent.

 Day to day our lives are improved by people solving problems behind the scenes.
 People who see a problem and instead of waiting for someone else to fix it, find a way to fix it themselves.
 I pride myself on being one of these people.
 That's why at my part-time job at The Body Shop during university I created an Ethics and Values training sylabus to inform and teach other employees.
 It's why I became a Pioneer member of the European Tea Society, who's mission it is to create and inspire excellence in the speciality tea community through innovation, research, education and communication. and it's why I volunteered Oxford Homeless Pathways where I ran a creative workshop.